How to watch Samsung Galaxy Unpacked: Galaxy Z Fold 3, Z Flip 3, Watch 4 and more

-If you're keen to learn about Samsung's upcoming foldables or the Galaxy Buds 2, this might be the time and place that Samsung finally tells all.
+If you're keen to learn about Samsung's upcoming foldables, smartwatch or the Galaxy Buds 2, this might be the time and place that Samsung finally tells all.
 Read on to find out how to watch the show, and what we're expecting to see.

 How to watch Samsung Galaxy Unpacked